Alec-Sawalski/Activity-Data/README.md

 CE.Waste.Digestion - How well food has been digested by the cow

-CE.Stom.Noise.Frequency - Frequency of Rumen Rumbles
+CE.Stom.Noise.Frequency - Frequency of Rumen Rumbles, "phy" = normal (3 per minute), "bis_2" = under-active (less than 3 per minute), "groe_3" = over-active (more than 3 per minute)

 CE.Stom.Fullness - Measure of how full the stomach is

 BS.Month_warm - Month the blood sample was taken and whether it was warm or cool months

-Cow.Breed - Breed of the cow; CE.Skin.Dehydration - Elasticity of the skin of the cow to measure the dehydration: Received error message and could not be complete in R
+Cow.Breed - Breed of the cow ( represented by numbers, 1 = Simmental & 2 = Braunvieh); CE.Skin.Dehydration - Elasticity of the skin of the cow to measure the dehydration: Received error message and could not be complete in R

 ## Defining Non-Significant Numeric Predictors